Sorry, but your web browser is too old to display this page properly.

 Please update it to the latest version or switch to a more modern browser,

 Internet Explorer 11 (they're all free).

-Square Meal’s Best Restaurants in the UK 2015 is compiled using votes from our annual survey, last conducted in May and June 2015.
-Thousands of readers and bloggers took part and the results were moderated by the Square Meal editor and his nationwide team of professional reviewers.
-The survey does not ask for or include any restaurants in London.
-Click here for a full list of Square Meal’s Best Restaurants in the UK.
+SquareMeal’s Best Restaurants in the UK 2018 is compiled using votes from our annual survey, last conducted in spring 2018.
+Thousands of readers took part and the results were moderated by SquareMeal’s editor and his nationwide team of professional reviewers.
+The UK survey does not include any restaurants in London.
+Click here for the full list of SquareMeal’s Best Restaurants in the UK.

 There’s something of the Hakkasan in the way this British eatery has structured its list, with wines split up into intriguing (but generally helpful) categories such as ‘Sea and Ocean’ and ‘Aromatics’.
 Plus it’s easy to follow, beautifully presented and isn’t afraid to big up its weirder listings, like Georgian amphorae wines.

 UK's Top 100 Restaurants 2017

 Tregeare Rounds 3km